Pyrolycus jaco: Physical Description

 Pyrolycus jaco is long and slender with an eel-like appearance.
-Its body is a very pale pink and purple color that is semi-translucent.
-The underside of the fish as well as the snout and jaw are darker than the rest of the body.
-The fins are very light in color, similar to the body, and are also semi-translucent.
-There is a very faint pattern on most of the fish that is a light brown color.
-This fish contains no lateral line or scales and has a gelatinous flesh.
+Its body is semi-translucent with a pale pink and purple color.
+The underside, snout, and jaw are darker than the rest of the body.
+The fins are similar to the body, being semi-translucent and light in color.
+There is a faint, light brown colored pattern on most of the fish.
+This fish contains no lateral line or scales and has gelatinous flesh.
 The skin resembles that of human flesh in color and texture.
 The pectoral fin has between fourteen and fifteen rays within them and sixteen to seventeen gill rakers.
-Fins of this fish appear to be smooth and seamlessly connected to the body having a thick membrane between each fin ray.
+The fins appear to be smooth and seamlessly connected to the body with a thick membrane between each fin ray.
 Pyrolycus jaco has two types of teeth which are a mixture of palatine and vomerine teeth.
-A long gill slit is present and reaches to above the pectoral fin.
+A long gill slit is present and reaches above the pectoral fin.
 This fin includes seven to eight dorsal fin rays and is found close to the midline of the body.
 Located anterior to the pectoral fin is the beginning of the pelvic fin.
 Just above the middle of that pectoral fin is where the dorsal fin begins.
 The anal fin then starts close to the middle of the body.
-No information is given on the caudal fin of this species because it was unable to be preserved and was not documented before the destruction occurred.
 There are five suborbital bones present arranged in an L-shaped pattern.
-This species includes many differences in the number of pores from close relatives setting it apart from others within the same family.
-Pores of this fish are very prominent on the skull just below the eyes and above the gill slits.
-There are two nasal pores, three postorbital pores, two occipital pores which are the smallest of the pores, and a lack of the interorbital pore.
+This species includes many differences in the number of pores from close relatives, setting it apart from others within the same family.
+Pores of this fish are prominent on the skull just below the eyes and above the gill slits.
+There are two nasal pores, three postorbital pores, and two occipital pores which are the smallest of the pores.
+This fish lacks the interorbital pore.
 The head of Pyrolycus jaco has a long neurocranium and small rounded eyes.
-Not extending past the middle of the eye is the maxilla.
-The snout of this species does not go past the upper jaw and is relatively round.
+The maxilla doesn't extend past the middle of the eye.
+The snout of this species is relatively round and does not go past the upper jaw.
 The Pyrolycus jaco also has two nubs of pyloric caeca present within it.
-The Zoarcidae family is commonly referred to as eelpouts, a group containing almost 60 genera and nearly 300 species, though not true eels like those in the order Anguilliformes (Frickle 2023).